-Diluted correctly Hydrogen peroxide is also safe to use around your house and garden as it doesn’t harm pets, humans, or any of the more favorable insects such as ladybugs.
+Diluted correctly Hydrogen peroxide is safe to use on plants and around your house and garden as it doesn’t harm pets, humans, or any of the more favorable insects such as ladybugs.

 Your soil may fizz for a few minutes after application, but this is normal and indicates that the hydrogen peroxide is reacting.

-How To Stop Fungus Gnats Spreading To Other House Plants
+How To Stop Gnats Spreading To Other House Plants

 Firstly, the best way to prevent fungus gnats from spreading is by quarantining your infected plants away from the other houseplants.
 (A course of action we are all sadly, very familiar with these days!)